Reggio Emilia Approach

 Source: We Are All Explorers: Learning and Teaching with Reggio Principles in an Urban Setting. p.
 84.

-Podcast: The Reggio Emilia Educational Project (with Jan Millikan)
+Podcast: The Reggio Emilia Educational Project

 "Your image of the child is where learning begins" Loris Malaguzzi